zendesk/arturo/README.md

 `require_feature!` accepts as a second argument a `Hash` that it passes on to `before_filter`, so you can use `:only` and `:except` to specify exactly which actions are filtered.

+If you want to customize the page that is rendered on 403 Forbidden responses, put the view in `RAILS_ROOT/app/views/arturo/features/forbidden.html.erb`.
+Rails will check there before falling back on Arturo's forbidden page.

 #### Conditional Evaluation